Geotab/sdk/src/software/api/wrappers.md

 ---
 layout: page
-title: Wrappers
+title: Clients
-permalink: /software/api/wrappers/
+permalink: /software/api/clients/
 ---
 The MyGeotab API is language agnostic and can be accessed from languages that support HTTPS requests and JSON.

-There are a number of language specific API wrappers that roll-up some common functionality such as authentication, session management, deserialization, etc. making it easier to hit the ground running in your language of choice.
+There are a number of language specific API clients that roll-up some common functionality such as authentication, session management, deserialization, etc. making it easier to hit the ground running in your language of choice.

 ## Dotnet